Spread the Word

 Moving forward, our goal is to use existing methodology, networks, and contacts from our shark fin campaign to:

-In addition, messages were recorded with China’s leading actress Li Bing Bing and American actress Maggie Q, as well as forming a collaboration between The Duke of Cambridge (Prince William), sports icon David Beckham, and Yao Ming.
+In addition, messages were recorded with China’s leading actress Li Bing Bing, iconic film star Jackie Chan, and American actress Maggie Q, as well as forming a collaboration between The Duke of Cambridge (Prince William), sports icon David Beckham, and Yao Ming.

 We also developed partnerships with African Wildlife Foundation, Education for Nature–Vietnam, and the National Basketball Association.
 We continue to liaise with the Chinese State Forestry Administration and are encouraged to see them reach out to all Chinese travelling abroad in a message not to buy rhino horn via Chinese cell phone providers.